 British 10K London Run

-Over 25,000 runners including top athletes and celebrity runners ran the tenth anniversary 2010 race, with approximately 40,000 spectators lining the course.
-There was strong support for the hundreds of charities involved from all over Great Britain and the day was a great success.
+Over 25,000 runners including top athletes and celebrity runners run in the British 10k London Run each year, with approximately 40,000 spectators lining the course.
+There is a continued strong support for the hundreds of charities involved from all over Great Britain and the day continues to be a great success.

 The race route through the heart of this historic capital city is unrivalled anywhere in the world and takes runners past many of the iconic and most world renowned sights that the great city of London has to offer.

-Much of the course will be the same as the route used for the men's and women's Olympic marathon courses in 2012.
-The race starts on Piccadilly at Hyde Park Corner with Wellington Arch as the backdrop, which is where a cluster of London's 5 star hotels are located which will house IOC delegates visiting London for the 2012 Olympic Games.
+In 2012 much of the course was the same as the route used for the men's and women's Olympic marathon courses.
+The race starts on Piccadilly at Hyde Park Corner with Wellington Arch as the backdrop, which is where there's a cluster of London's 5 star hotels .

 The British 10K route then runs down Piccadilly to the world famous Ritz hotel, turns right down St James's street to St James's Palace, the former offical london residence of H.R.H. the Prince Of Wales and Princes Harry and William.
 The course turns left on Pall Mall toward Trafalgar Square where runners pass Nelson's Column and the National Gallery, as well as passing in front of Admiralty Arch before proceeding down Northumberland Avenue towards the river Thames.